brunocbr/phi-notes/README.md

 ```

 Open your `.spacemacs` configuration (`M-m f e d`) and add `phi` as an element in the `dotspacemacs-configuration-layers` list.
 Restart emacs or reload the configuration (`M-m f e R`).

-### Configure your note repository

-A `.counter` file is kept in the same directory of your notes in order to keep the value of the incremental counter used for generating note ids.
-You can manually initialize it or edit it if you want, by means of the interactive function `M-x phi-initialize-counter`.

-To create or add an existing note repository, use `M-x phi-add-repository`.
-It will prompt for a name, a directory and for the (initial) value of the counter.
-If you want to use timestamp ids, type `TIMESTAMP` instead of a numerical value.
-The function will create the counter for you, if needed.
-Then you'll see the variable customization page for `phi-repository-alist`.
-The list will contain lists of elements consisting in the repository names, directories and "master note" ids (this is the default note displayed in the sidebar in absence of a project or parent note).
-Check if everything is ok and don't forget to **Apply and Save** your settings.

 ## Usage